ErJeeBee/esphome_vue2/README.md

         phase_angle:
           name: "Phase B Phase Angle"
           filters: [*throttle_avg, *pos]
+      - id: phase_c  # Verify that this specific phase/leg is connected to correct input wire color on device listed below
+        input: BLUE  # Vue device wire color
+        calibration: 0.022  # 0.022 is used as the default as starting point but may need adjusted to ensure accuracy
+        # To calculate new calibration value use the formula <in-use calibration value> * <accurate voltage> / <reporting voltage>
+        voltage:
+          name: "Phase C Voltage"
+          filters: [*throttle_avg, *pos]
+        phase_angle:
+          name: "Phase C Phase Angle"
+          filters: [*throttle_avg, *pos]
     ct_clamps:
       # Do not specify a name for any of the power sensors here, only an id.
 This leaves the power sensors internal to ESPHome.
       # Copy sensors will filter and then send power measurements to HA